dennislamcv1/MSPOWERBI/README.md

-# MSPowerBI
+# MSPOWERBI

-## Microsoft Power BI Data Analyst Professional Certificate
+## Microsoft Power BI Data Analyst Professional Certificate (8 course series)

 Business Intelligence analysts are highly sought after as more organizations rely on data-driven decision-making.
 Microsoft Power BI is the leading data analytics, business intelligence, and reporting tool in the field, used by 97% of Fortune 500 companies to make decisions based on data-driven insights and analytics.1 Prepare for a new career in this high-growth field with professional training from Microsoft — an industry-recognized leader in data analytics and business intelligence.